 A personal account on twitter or other social media holds a tremendus risk of misleading event detection.
 First, it is not allowed to share important news and events about public companies outside the regulated filling method.
 Second, a personal account can be hacked and could be used in the fake news which will cause a damage for investors that relly on news.finally, personal accounts could hold a non conformed event which can effect the sentiment model when evaluating new events from the news.

 Using twitter monitoring as a news events source can be beneficial, at FIRST TO INVEST we use corporate and financial publication account the see and analyze the news and event flow and usually you can get a fast detection of a new event after the proper filling is made and before the financial publication report on them:

 “FT Exclusive: Saudi Arabia’s sovereign wealth fund has built a $2bn stake in Tesla https://on.ft.com/2MaSSB1”

 “Tesla starts hiring for new $2 billion Shanghai plant https://yhoo.it/2ngsoA1 pic.twitter.com/MFhzyQ6VFR.”

 To conclude, the next time your firm evaluate a data provider that cover social media, ask about the methodology of evaluating events for social media in order to reduce the risk and losses

-(news sentiment score is scaled between 0-1 where bellow 0.5 consider as bearish sentiment based on events during the filtered period, above 0.5 consider bullish)
+(Event-driven score is scaled between 0-1 where bellow 0.48 consider as bearish based on events during the filtered period, above 0.52 consider bullish)